Hypercubers/dev.hypercubing.xyz/docs/hsc/puzzle-dev/piece-types.md

 # Piece types

+How to name piece types for an HSC2 puzzle.

 !!! warning

     This is a draft

-How to name piece types for an HSC2 puzzle.
+In general, piece types should be based on ther geometric layout, rather than being based on a particular solution method or solving order.
+This system was chosen so the piece names are neutral relative to the solution.

 A piece that is at the center of the puzzle should be called a *core*.
 However, if this piece is not fixed, like in the &lt;Rw, Uw&gt; 3×3, it can have another name, such as *anticore*.
 A piece that is at the center of a facet of the puzzle should be called a *center*.